wchavarria03/bank-transactions-ocr/README.md

-# Transactions Processor
+# Bank Transactions OCR

-A command-line tool for extracting and processing transaction data from various document formats (currently supporting PDF) and converting them to structured CSV format.
+A command-line tool for extracting and processing transaction data from bank statements in PDF format.

 ## Features

-- Extract transaction data from PDF documents
+- Extract transaction data from PDF bank statements
-- Process and structure transaction information
+- Process and structure transaction information into a structured format
-- Convert extracted data to CSV format
 - Support for batch processing multiple documents
 - Configurable input and output directories
 - Verbose mode for detailed operation logging